-On World AIDS Day, 4 Effective Ways You Can Help The Fight
+On World AIDS Day, Here's How You Can Help

 Across the world, people are donning red ribbons and clothing on Monday, Dec.
 1 for World AIDS Day, which honors those who have died from HIV/AIDS and those who continue to fight the disease every day.
 In 1988, World AIDS Day was founded by the World Health Organization (WHO) in Geneva, Switzerland as a way to raise awareness of the disease and combat the stigma associated with it.
 Over the years, the day has been observed with fundraisers, walks, concerts, and educational events.
 The U.S. president has also given an address each World AIDS Day since 1995.